>AFFILIATE DISCLOSURE: As an Amazon Associate I earn from qualifying purchases. As an eBay affiliate I earn from qualifying purchases.

 Balanced Output

-That is to say that 4.4 is becoming just about the most common way to enjoy a balanced connection through headphones.
-If it was a bit of a chore to listen balanced a few years ago, it’s become easier than ever before.
+Again, 4.4 is becoming just about the most common way to enjoy a balanced connection through headphones.
+If it was a bit of a chore to listen this way a few years ago, it’s become easier than ever before.

 Mode Switch

-In addition, we now have a mode switch on the right side of the unit that provides 3 different options: PC, Phone (Wired), or Bluetooth (Wireless).
+The mode switch seen in BTR13 again shows up on the right side, providing 3 different options: PC, Phone (Wired), or Bluetooth (Wireless).

 Weight